 HOW TO OBSERVE

-Enjoy National Tequila day with some friends (Remember always to drink responsibly and never drink and drive).
+While cooking up fajitas mix a drink for you and your friends.
+Try margaritas or a new cocktail.
+Make a celebration out of your meal.
+(Remember always to drink responsibly and never drink and drive).
 Post on social media using #NationalTequilaDay.

-Within our research, we were unable to identify the origin of National Tequila Day.
+We were unable to identify the origin of National Tequila Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!